dominichayesferen/Firefox-CSSTheme-GTKless/README.md

 <h1>Theme options in about:config</h1>

-Here are options that can be set via about:config to further improve the experience while this CSS mod is installed (restart Firefox after applying them for changes to take effect):
+Here are options that can be set via about:config to further improve the experience while this CSS mod is installed:

 - `gtkless.no-titlebar-spacer`: Gets rid of the functionless space on the left of the tabs in titlebars
 - `gtkless.use-gtk-colors`: Changes colours to be based on your GTK3 stylesheet instead